 If you were injured in a boating accident, our Fort Myers boat accident lawyer will review the circumstances of your case to determine if the driver violated any laws or rules.
 They may call in an expert to evaluate your accident.
 If a driver is found negligent and you were injured as a result, you may be entitled to recover monetary damages to pay for medical treatment, future care, and lost income.

-To find out what your legal options are, contact the Wolfson Law Firm.
+To find out what your legal options are, contact Wolfson & Leon.
 We can evaluate your case, answer your questions, and explain what courses of action may be available to you.
 It costs you nothing to find out what your rights are – call us today at (239) 777-9954.FAQ

 What is the Deadline for Filing a Boating Accident Lawsuit?